 JAMES BOND FILM LIST

-The Spy Who Loved Me is filmed in such a specifically 70’s way that it stands out simply from camerawork and editing, but some of the best parts of this film is the overall style, as you can see from the first scene.
+The Spy Who Loved Me (1977) is filmed in such a specifically 70’s way that it stands out simply from camerawork and editing, but the best part of this film is the style, as you can see from this first scene.

 JAMES BOND ALL MOVIES RANKED